To recognise the signs of an allergy, read the article on this topic – Signs of a Food Allergy.

 For more information, please watch the live video Milk Intolerance and Allergy where I respond to parents’ questions and concerns.

 Finally, you can print the Guide to Introducing Solid Foods to an Infant (in french), where you can check off foods as you introduce them to your baby.
+You can also consult the Pediatric Nutritionists website which offers an introduction table of allergens with lots of very interesting tips.

 The Baby Expert